ajfunk327/Recipes/pizza.md

 Mix yeast, honey, and water.
 Let stand for 5 minutes.
 Add flour.
 Then add salt and olive oil.
 Then add remaining flour.
 Cover and let rise for at least an hour, or overnight in the fridge.
+Put oven at highest it can go, trust me.
+Put a thin coating of oil on the bottom of a pan, cast iron is probably my favorite.
+Depending on the voodoo that is baking, bake for anywhere from 7 to 15 minutes.
+Until the crust is golden brown and the cheese is brown and bubbly.

 __Sauce__
 * Tomato Sauce